Pizza Dough Thickness

-Though toppings and assortments in a pizza make it look exciting and attractive, the pizza’s crust lends it the taste, flavor, texture, integrity, and identity.
+Though toppings and assortments make a pizza look exciting and attractive, the pizza’s crust lends it taste, flavor, texture, integrity, and identity.

 Use these guidelines to get the desired pizza thickness for the desired pizza style, and we bet you will be baking the best pizza of your life.

 So, how thick do you make your pizza?
 Do you prefer a thin or thick crust?
 Let us know; we would love to know your preference.

 Take a pizza class to bring your pizza skills to the next level,